jgdigitaljedi/dots/README.md

 ## Overview

 I was asked to do this a s challenge.
 I got the bulk of the logic done on the first day and further expanded the functionality while cleaning things up a little on the second day.
 Canvas and classes were the obvious picks here.
-I would have chosen to do TypeScript classes, but the rules said not to use any libraries.
+I would have chosen to do TypeScript classes, but the rules said not to use any libraries so I figured that meant this was a test to see my raw JavaScript knowledge.
 For this GitHub repo, I did use some npm dependencies only for a development process.
-The actuall game does not use any libs.
+The actual game does not use any libs.

 For more canvas games by me (this is something I've tinkered with in the past), check out my OLD repo [https://github.com/jgdigitaljedi/simpleGames](https://github.com/jgdigitaljedi/simpleGames).
 It's not all complete, but pong and breakout work and the breakout project shows the various stages of feature adds I went through which, at the time I thought was cool, but is kind of silly in retrospect.
 The breakout game also needs to have the small margins removed from the bricks as I figured it this causes occasional weird collision detection behavior.